Challenging an ESA decision - mandatory reconsideration

 There are 2 steps to challenging a decision.

 1. You must ask DWP to look at the decision again.
 This is called ‘mandatory reconsideration’.

 2. If you still disagree after the mandatory reconsideration, you can appeal to an independent tribunal.
 You can’t appeal to a tribunal until you have the result of a mandatory reconsideration in writing from the DWP.

 If you don’t want to challenge the decision, it’s worth checking if you could get other benefits.
-If you’re over 18, you can use the Turn2us benefits calculator to check which benefits you can get.
+If you’re 18 or over, you can use the Turn2us benefits calculator to check which benefits you can get.